-Ed 330 HUMAN RELATIONS IN THE CLASSROOM

-Designed to increase teacher effectiveness in the realm of inter-personal relations and group dynamics; analysis of individual and group behavior in a classroom setting; theoretical concepts and skill training in classroom management.
-Fall and Summer terms.
+Ed 330 HUMAN RELATIONS IN THE CLASSROOM (3-0) 3 Designed to increase teacher effectiveness in the realm of inter-personal relations and group dynamics; analysis of individual and group behavior in a classroom setting; theoretical concepts and skill training in classroom management.
+Offered on demand.